Christoph551/E-Commerce/README.md

 - SOURCE the schema file and then ensure to use the database
 - Then quit from the sql terminal
-- Then type `node seeds/index.js` to allow the database to be seeded
+- Then type `npm run seed` to allow the database to be seeded
-- After the database is seeded, type `node server` to turn the server on
+- After the database is seeded, type `npm run watch` to initialize nodemon to keep the server running
-- From there, you can then make API requests using the Insomnia tool or by `http://localhost:3001/api/`
+- From there, you can then make API requests using the Insomnia tool by `http://localhost:3001/api/`

-I used the Insomnia tool in order to demonstrate making the API requests.
-A link to that walkthrough video can be found [here](https://drive.google.com/file/d/1wVoWQOtGp7qpjpL5nxG_F6zOy8B_R3b8/view?usp=share_link)

 ## Collaborators